‘The ice is separating!’: Dozens of fishermen rescued in Wisconsin after big ice chunk breaks off in Green Bay

 The Coast Guard, New Franken and Green Bay fire departments, and Wisconsin Department of Natural Resources also assisted in the rescue operation.
 No injuries were reported.

-Coast Guard personnel in Green Bay have issued multiple warnings on social media this month reminding people in the area that ice is never 100 percent safe.
+Coast Guard personnel in Green Bay have issued warnings on social media this month reminding people in the area that ice is never 100 percent safe.

 Authorities told WBAY that ice rescues on the northeast side of the bay occur about once a year.
 In December 2018, 14 people were rescued from an ice sheet that separated in the same body of water.